rohrsben/wavewall/README.md

-> [!WARNING]
+Wavewall is a tiling wallpaper generator, with a focus on extreme control over the result.

-> Wavewall is pre-release, and has ~0 functionality for the foreseeable future
+## Installation